rosschapman/internetross/hyperlinks.md

 - [David Khourshid: Simplifying Complex UIs with Finite Automata & Statecharts:  JSConf Iceland 2018](https://www.youtube.com/watch?v=RqTxtOXcv8Y)

-  This was my initial intro into finite state automata in UI and marks a somewhat profound evolution in my thinking around getting a handle on complex UI state for web clients.
+  This was my initial intro into finite state automata in UI, thus marking a non-trivial  evolution in my thinking for getting a handle on complex UI state for web clients.

 ### Functional Programming